 How does red light therapy work?

-Red light therapy for sexual health
+Using Red Light therapy for sexual health.

 Red light therapy and testosterone production

 As we’ve seen above, irradiation with red and near-infrared light optimizes the use of oxygen within the mitochondria to synthesize energy in the form of ATP.
 Thus, red light therapy can help facilitate steroidogenesis and, ultimately, healthy testosterone production.

 Red light therapy has the potential to influence the body’s sperm producers which live in the testicles.
 Clinical studies have shown that red light therapy can increase sperm efficiency and influence levels of sexual satisfaction in both men and women.
 Additionally, various studies have shown major improvements in male fertility and sperm mobility that can affect sexual performance.
 In all of these clinical studies, red light therapy has been shown to be safe on male genitals with no DNA damage.

 Red light therapy can also help improve the quality of life of people with low testosterone by mitigating some of the symptoms.
 In fact, some of the many proven benefits of red light therapy include:

 - Better athletic performance

 - Better sleep

 Conclusion: Using Red light at-home for testosterone

 Around the age of 30, male testosterone levels naturally start to decrease and for some men, this begins even earlier.